osmphp-archived/osmdocs-docs/books/01-directory-structure.md

                 topic2.md
             page2.md

     This way, you can create book page structure of any depth.
-We recommend limiting book depth to one or two levels as deep page structure may make your book harder to navigate.
+I recommend limiting book depth to one or two levels as deep page structure may make your book harder to navigate.

 ## Table Of Contents